cnr-isti-vclab/PyMeshLab/src/README.md

 ## Build PyMeshLab

+### Source code

+The source code of pymeshlab is contained inside the `src/pymeshlab` directory.
+To see how it is organized, see the contained [README.md](src/pymeshlab/README.md).
+Inside the src directory there are also two directories:
+- `meshlab`: contains the subrepository of MeshLab;
+- `utilities`: contains some utilities necessary to deploy pymeshlab on specific platforms.

 ### Requirements

 To be built, PyMeshLab requires a C++11 compiler (gcc, clang and MSVC are supported), CMake >= 3.9, Python >= 3.6 and Qt >= 5.12.